dabbler0/bc18-tinyview/README.md

  - Make sure we're not making off-by-one-turn errors with when things should be rendered
  - Visualize Mars at all
  - Distinguish between different types of units (started)
- - Visualize health bars on units
+ - Visualize health bars on units (mostly done)
  - Make visualizations for attacks that make clear who is attacking whom
  - Show how many of each kind of unit each player has
  - Implement a scrubber (mostly done)